In Paul Godfrey’s dreams, he would be reincarnated as an American.

 Now we get not one, but two executives of the company that owns the Enquirer helping to oversee Canada’s largest newspaper chain.

-Welcome the aptly-named Charlie Pecker, CEO of American Publishing, which also owns The Star and The Globe, America’s other trash tab favourites.
+Welcome the aptly-named David Pecker, CEO of American Publishing, which also owns The Star and The Globe, America’s other trash tab favourites.
 Pecker is joined by Daniel Rotstein, American Publishing’s director of human resources.
 Less exotically, Mary Junck, CEO of a chain of midwestern newspapers, is coming north for monthly meetings.

 Pecker is a colourful chap.
 A major Donald Trump supporter (the Enquirer is one of the only mass-circulation rags to endorse Der Donald) he burns through editors at a furious rate, and has almost as much bankruptcy experience as his candidate.